Ryanhustler420/Raisehand-EChat/README.md

 > Please make sure you open your db rules and allow read/write for all users

 > npm install --save firebase

+> npm install dotenv-webpack --save-dev

+You need to use webpack to provide process.env data into react, there is no stright way to do this.

+NOTE: Restart your webpack since you have alter the webpack and added new plugin into.